The Beginning of a Great Tradition

 The Rangers Era (2019-Present)

 Following the 2018 season, a major franchise change occurred for the Sounds.
-On September 20, 2018, in a press conference at First Tennessee Park, the Sounds and Texas Rangers entered into a four-year Player Development Contract, making the Sounds the new Triple-A affiliate of the Texas Rangers.
+On September 20, 2018, in a press conference at First Horizon Park, the Sounds and Texas Rangers entered into a four-year Player Development Contract, making the Sounds the new Triple-A affiliate of the Texas Rangers.

-Prior to the 2019 campaign, the Sounds announce another major change with new uniforms, logos and marks at an event at First Tennessee Park.
+Prior to the 2019 campaign, the Sounds announce another major change with new uniforms, logos and marks at an event at First Horizon Park.
 The first season as a Rangers affiliate was full of ups and downs as the team finished with a 66-72 record, good for third in the American Northern Division.
 A total of 10 Sounds went from Nashville to the Rangers to make their Major League debut in 2019.

 Sounds Like Success